Marconi-Stem/Neotrellis/README.md

-# .github.Stem
+# Marconi-Stem/.github.Stem
-This is a GitHub dedicated to the Marconi-Stem Summer course.
+This GitHub site is dedicated to the Marconi-Stem Summer course, July, 2025.